Chetnik attack on the Užice Republic: Refusal to carry out orders

 The Chetnik attack on the Partisans in Čačak was planned to coincide with Chetnik units attacking Užice.
 On the night of 1–2 November, Colonel Dragoljub Mihailović ordered Major Radoslav Đurić, commander of Chetnik forces at the siege of Kraljevo, to "immediately, under cover of darkness, leave the position facing the Germans and attack Partisan positions in Čačak and the surrounding area."
 The goal was:

 Seize Čačak and secure it from the Užice direction.
 Disarm the Partisan command and send it to Ravna Gora.

 At the time, Chetniks and Partisans were jointly fighting the Germans on the Kraljevo front.
 Most Chetnik fighters, including Đurić personally, opposed Mihailović’s order.
 Major Đurić did not carry it out, but informed the comrades of the Čačak Partisan Detachment.
 At the postwar trial of Draža Mihailović, Major Đurić explained why he could not follow the order:

 It could not be carried out while we were engaged in a major battle with the occupiers, with joint columns, ambulances, doctors, and mixed units.
 It was impossible to allow one side to be attacked during a fight against the occupiers, as fighters on both sides supported cooperation.

 The Čačak Partisan Detachment immediately informed the Supreme Headquarters of the NOVJ, after which it was decided that Major Đurić should personally intervene with Colonel Mihailović to withdraw the order.
 Mihailović maintained his decision to attack Čačak.
-He was displeased with Đurić’s behavior, noting in his personal notes:

-Đurić only with the Partisans.
-He showed the order for the deblockade of Kraljevo to Molo and postponed the attack on Čačak for three days, inviting the communists to dinner in the meantime.
-After that, they attacked.
-He even returned weapons to one Partisan company.
-Not to be used further in the Trnava district.